 Alker’s module, Panopticon and the People: Digital Approaches to the History of Crime and Punishment (click here to download pdf of module handbook), is a third-year module for undergraduates in Liverpool’s Department of Sociology, Social Policy and Criminology.
 'Panopticon and the People' examines how contemporary issues in crime and justice, including persistence and desistance, youth crime, female offending and gang crime, have been treated historically from the eighteenth century.
 Taking advantage of online historical datasets including Digital Panopticon, the module introduces students to innovative digital techniques alongside the critical interpretation of historical records.
 Students on Alker’s course get ‘hands on’ with basic digital humanities methods, including manual record linkage and data visualisation, to examine the social patterns of crime and punishment in the eighteenth and nineteenth centuries.
 In 2018, this module won Alker a University of Liverpool Faculty of Humanities and Social Sciences Award for engaging learners with teaching materials in new and imaginative ways.

 The interactive format of the Digital Panopticon website facilitates innovative forms of assessment.
 Alongside more conventional modes of undergraduate assessment, both the Shoemaker and Alker modules ask students to reconstruct the life of a convict, through the use of the Digital Panopticon and other primary and secondary sources, as part of the assessment process.
 Shoemaker’s module asks groups of students to research and orally present a biography of a criminal from the period 1750-1850 (17% of final mark); while the Alker course requires a 1,500 word blog post that details a convict life (30% of final mark).
 In addition, the second assessment for Alker’s course, a 2,500 word online essay (70% of final mark), encourages students to produce and analyse their own data visualisations.
+Examples of students' convict life blogs initially submitted to the Panopticon and the People, University of Liverpool, 2017-18 can be seen in the "Convict Lives" section of the website.

 The two sample seminars featured here are from Shoemaker’s second-year History module at the University of Sheffield, ‘HST 2043: Digital Lives of London Criminals, 1750-1850’ and Alker’s third-year Sociology, Social Policy and Criminology module, ‘SOCI 328: Panopticon and the People, Digital Approaches to the History of Crime and Punishment.’
 These sample seminars provide good examples of how the Digital Panopticon website can be used in second and third-year undergraduate teaching.